-The marathon is an out and back course over the Kawakawa Bay Track and Great Lake Trail, finishing at the Kinloch Community Hall.
+The marathon is an out and back course on the scenic Great Lake Trail, starting and finishing at the Kinloch Domain.

-The start line is now on the Kinloch Domain.
+The start line is at the Kinloch Domain

 Start time - 7.00am

 For safety reasons, we enforce a cut-off.
 You MUST be at the Orakau car park turnaround (25km) by 10.45am (3hrs 45mins) or you will be officially withdrawn from the event.

 Aid stations are at the top of the Whangamata Steam (6km), Kawakawa Bay (16km and 34km) and the Orakau car park turnaround (25km) and will have water, nuun hydration drink, Clif Bars, and/or Clif Bloks.Toilets are at the Marina, Kawakawa Bay, the Orakau car park turnaround, and Kinloch Domain.

 The course will have roving marshals and first aid.
 If you come across an injured person check they are ok, send someone forward to the next marshal for help.
 All marshals are in radio/phone contact with Event HQ.
 Unless the injury is serious anyone needing transport back to the finish will come back with tail end charlie.